Guides • Accept Payments

 Before deploying your implementation to your production environment, complete the checklist below to see if everything works as expected, using Merchant API's Sandbox environment.
 To test in Sandbox environment, set the base URL of your API calls to: sandbox-merchant.revolut.com/.

-As Revolut Pay has more complex user flows compared to other payment methods, the following user journey paths needs to be tested (besides general tests):
+As Revolut Pay has more complex user flows compared to other payment methods, the following user journey paths need to be tested (besides general tests):

 To see if your implementation is able to manage all flows, check each flow against the checks below.